 How do I receive services?

 You can request School Based services by talking to staff in your child’s school.
 School staff will contact the School Based Consultant assigned to your district.
-You can also call the ISK Youth and Families department main line number (they had a link here) at 269-553-7120 and request to speak to the School Based Consultant assigned to your child’s school.
+You can also call the ISK Youth and Families department main line number at 269-553-7120 and request to speak to the School Based Consultant assigned to your child’s school.